apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

        curl -v --negotiate -c cookie.txt -u : http://<hostname>:8047/spnegoLogin

-Use the authenticated session cookie stored in the file, for example `cookie.txt`, to access the Drill Web Console pages, as shown in the following example:
+Use the authenticated session cookie stored in the file, for example `cookie.txt`, to access the Drill Web UI pages, as shown in the following example:

        curl -v --negotiate -b cookie.txt -u : http://<hostname>:8047/query
        Example: curl -v --negotiate -b cookie.txt -u : http://example.QA.LAB:8047/query

-##Logging in to the Drill Web Console
+##Logging in to the Drill Web UI
 With the addition of SPNEGO authentication in Drill 1.13, an administrator can configure FORM and/or SPNEGO authentication mechanisms.
-The Drill Web Console provides two possible log in options for a user depending on the configuration.
+The Drill Web UI provides two possible log in options for a user depending on the configuration.

-If a user selects FORM, he/she must enter their username and password to access restricted pages in the Drill Web Console.
+If a user selects FORM, he/she must enter their username and password to access restricted pages in the Drill Web UI.
 The user is authenticated through PAM.

 If the user selects SPNEGO, the user is automatically logged in if they are an authenticated Kerberos user.